-Switch Up = Winch Out Switch Down = Winch In Switch Center = Motor Off

-Always use extreme caution when remote is connected.
+Switch Up = Winch Out Switch Down = Winch In Switch Center = Motor Off Always use extreme caution when remote is connected.

 NEVER leave the winch remote control plugged in when not in use.
 NEVER allow remote to activate winch during free spooling or rigging.
 Winch Care and Cleaning:

 Do not direct very high-pressure water at your winch.
 Use low-pressure (normal) car wash soap and water to clean your winch.
 With the remote control disconnected and the protective boot covering the remote control socket, wash normally with your vehicle.
-You can also secure winch with an optional waterproof cover.
+During winter exposure to road salt, wash the winch as soon as possible to avoid corrosion.
+Always wash per the recommendations above.